TomHickling/WVD-CI-CD/README.md

-# WVD-CI-CD
+# Deploy a new WVD host pool and update an existing one using Azure DevOps Pipelines

-Azure DevOps for building a hostpool in WVD
+In this repo are the files needed in conhunciton with my blog aritcle to deploy WVD via ADO